 The Humans, Matt Haig (2013)

-Told from the perspective of an alien sent to destroy evidence of Professor Andrew Martin’s momentous mathematical breakthrough, The Humans is an original, funny, wise, and heart-warming novel that puts our species under the microscope.
+The final submission to Lockdown Library, told from the perspective of an alien sent to destroy evidence of Professor Andrew Martin’s momentous mathematical breakthrough, The Humans is an original, funny, wise, and heart-warming novel that puts our species under the microscope.

 Despite its simple and somewhat predictable plot, The Humans has an impressive capacity to invoke self-reflection.
 While the alien imposter that steals Professor Andrew Martin’s body tries – and often fails – to properly adapt to life on planet Earth, its clever remarks about human concepts such as marriage, sex, family, mortality, and free will are wonderfully comedic and unexpectedly, existentially sad: